BioBoost/object-oriented-programming-using-java/12_methods/readme.md

 System.out.println("Hello and welcome to Java");
 ```

 The actual name of the method here is `println`.
 The use of `System.out` is not important for the moment.
 The `println` method takes a single argument, namely a String that will be printed to the terminal.
+This is information that is passed when the method is called.
+To be able to print something to the terminal, the `println` must know what to print.

 ### The substring method of String

-Let us first take a look at an existing method of the `String` class called `substring`.
+Take a look at a more complicated example of method of the class `String` called `substring`.
 The following information has been grabbed from the official Java API [https://docs.oracle.com/javase/10/docs/api/java/lang/String.html](https://docs.oracle.com/javase/10/docs/api/java/lang/String.html):

 ```text
 public String substring(int beginIndex, int endIndex)